kwabenasapong/openpldoc/manual/source/print_service.rst

   Check this to include all the text from songs or scripture

 *Add page break before each text item*
-  If you have checked include slide text if available you can check this to put each slide on a separate page.
+  If you have checked *include slide text* if available you can check this to put each text item (songs, custom slides, scripture) on a separate page.

 *Include service item notes*
   This option will include any notes you have added to the service items.